top of page

 High amounts of carbohydrates causes food to move through the digestive tract faster than normal, decreasing protein digestibility.
 Furthermore, refined carbohydrates feed the "bad" intestinal bacteria, which creates an overgrowth in the colon.
 This bacteria breaks down dietary protein, leading to the production of ammonia which puts pressure on the liver to eliminate.

-In relation to intestinal bacteria, we should talk about the stinky poops that cats are notorious for.
-Contrary to what you might think, this isn't normal and can be due to the overpopulation of bad bugs diminishing the good bugs' ability to survive.
+In relation to intestinal bacteria, remember those smelly poops we talked about?
+This can be due to the overpopulation of bad bugs diminishing the good bugs' ability to survive.
 The result being flatulence, cramping, vomiting and diarrhoea - which over time can lead to inflammatory bowel disease and other conditions.

 Obesity and Diabetes